sdetmharinavi/hnvtx/scripts/output.md

 import { Button } from "@/components/common/ui";
 import { FiberTraceSegment } from "@/schemas/custom-schemas";
-import { Cable, GitBranch, MapPin, Milestone, RefreshCw, Route } from "lucide-react";
+import { Cable, GitBranch, MapPin, Milestone, Route } from "lucide-react";
 import { useMemo } from "react";
+import { FiRefreshCw } from "react-icons/fi";

 // A new type for our oriented steps to add clarity interface OrientedStep extends FiberTraceSegment {